NY Times head accuses BBC chief of misleading parliament

-LONDON The BBC's former director general Mark Thompson has accused the head of its governing body of misleading Britain's parliament about large payments to senior executives, in an escalating spat that has put the two men's reputations on the line.
+LONDON The BBC's former director general Mark Thompson has accused the head of its governing body of misleading Britain's parliament about huge pay-offs to senior executives, in an escalating spat that has put the two men's reputations on the line.

-The scale of the severance payments, many of them made as austerity cuts swept Britain, angered politicians and members of the public, who fund the broadcaster through a compulsory licence fee.
+The scale of the severance payments, many of them made as austerity cuts swept Britain, angered politicians and members of the public, who fund the broadcaster through a compulsory license fee.

 But in a scathing written submission to a parliamentary committee, released on Friday, Thompson accused Patten of knowing about the payments and including "unspecific untruths" and "inaccuracies" in his evidence.